GeorgeWilkins/Simple-Active-Belt-Tensioner/Printables/README.md

 If you want a more professional product, there are companies running SLS/MJF machines which produce Nylon parts for reasonable money:
 - [3DPrintUK](https://3dprint-uk.co.uk) are a provider of SLS/MJF Nylon parts in the UK.
 They have an instant quotation system that will give you a price right away (~**90 GBP** at the time of writing)
 - [JLC3DP](https://jlc3dp.com) offer a similar service out of China with delivery to most countries

+### CNC Machining

+At some point I'd love to see machined aluminium parts become available; but the parts included in this repository are very much designed for FDM printing, not CNC subtractive manufacturing.

+Some of the parts would need to be adapted considerably to work with the latter process.

+If you have the means to do this and want to make them available, please [get in touch](sabt@georgewilkins.co.uk).